alec000inspired/merp/ventor_base/doc/index.rst

 |

+* 18.0.2.2.0 (2025-xx-xx)
+    - Added the ability to grant access rights to users for connecting Ventor PRO/Ventor Lifetime to Odoo.

 * 18.0.2.1.0 (2025-03-31)
     - Added the settings "Show Relocate button" to the Quick Info menu
     - Added the settings "Start count from zero" to the Inventory Adjustments menu